kwilkos/cxf/distribution/src/main/release/samples/ws_rm/README.txt

 http://www.w3.org/2005/08/addressing).
 This is because the WS-RM specification is still based on an older version of WS-Addressing.

-Three additional interceptors are configured:

-- LoggingInInterceptor used on both the client- and server-side to log the inbound SOAP messages and display these to the console.
+The logging feature is used to log the inbound and outbound SOAP messages and display these to the console.
 Notice the usage of out-of-band RM protocol messages (CreateSequence and CreateSequenceResponse) and the WS-RM headers in application-level messages (Sequence, SequenceAcknowledgement, AckRequested etc.)

-- LoggingOutInterceptor used on both the client- and server-side to log the outbound SOAP messages and display these to the console.

-- MessageLossSimulator used only on the client-side to simulate message loss by discarding every second application level message.
+Finally, the MessageLossSimulator interceptor is installed on the client-side to simulate message loss by discarding every second application level message.
 This simulated unreliability allows the retransmission of unacknowledged messages to be observed.

 This demo also illustrates usage of the decoupled HTTP transport, whereby a separate server->client HTTP connection is used to deliver responses